Skip to Content

 How is Viscose Rayon Fabric Made?

-Ripening: The viscose solution rests to achieve the right viscosity and uniformity for spinning.
+• Ripening stage: This solution rests to reach the right consistency for spinning.

 Pros and Cons of Cotton